Skip to content

 Qualitative evaluation

-Every page is evaluated against search intent alignment, content quality, E-E-A-T signals, keyword usage, structured data, and in 2026, AI search readiness.
-This is where the quantitative data meets expert judgement — a page might have decent traffic but be misaligned with user intent, or have low traffic but strong commercial value that makes it worth investing in.
-The qualitative layer is what separates a genuine audit from an automated report.
+Every page is evaluated against search intent alignment, content quality, E-E-A-T signals, keyword usage, structured data, and AI search readiness.
+This is where quantitative data meets expert judgement β€” the qualitative layer is what separates a genuine audit from an automated report.

 Days 4–8